 We are confident in our strategies and implementation because the people who facilitate our programs are personally invested in our mission to help students of all economic backgrounds fulfill their potential.
-Seven members of the top staff on our project team are first-generation college students who are assigned to work at and visit partnering schools at their personal requests.
-We are extremely motivated to share our success stories as those seven people have eight bachelor’s, five master’s, and five doctorate degrees.
-While we hire local support staff at Cambridge, you are getting lifelong education “warriors” who shake the hands of your project coordinators and passionately advocate skill readiness and college admission services as their lives have been changed from it.
+Seven members of the top staff on our project team are first generation college students that are assigned to work at and visit partnering schools at their personal requests.
+We are extremely motivated to share our success stories as those seven people have eight bachelors, five masters, and five doctorate degrees.
+While we hire local support staff at Cambridge, you are getting lifelong education “warriors” who shake the hands of your project coordinators and passionately advocate college admission and test preparation services as their lives have been changed from it.

 DAVID WALDHERR, J.D.

 Dr. Waldherr, first-generation college student, enrolling only because of a scholarship, founded Cambridge in 1990 with the mission of helping all students, regardless of income level or previous achievement, build college readiness skills, increase test scores, and gain college admission and scholarships.
 Having spoken at hundreds of national and regional conferences, Dr. Waldherr is widely known for his commitment and expertise in providing quality test prep to all students.
 Cambridge materials are used by more than 2,000 schools, served over 7,000,000 students, and through its Grant Award program has given away over $7,000,000 to deserving youth programs.

 CHERYL BAIRD, M.Ed.